 The Stella Cherry Tree (Prunus avium 'Stella') is a compact, self-fruitful Cherry tree which produces an abundance of heart-shaped, shiny fruit.
 Each gorgeous gem that adorns this tree in summer is a juicy Cherry that is blackish-red fruit with succulent red flesh.

-Compact and sporting bright-green foliage, the tree naturally grows in a tight, upright character, making it an ideal choice for the home garden and a real space saver!
+Compact and sporting bright-green leaves, the tree naturally grows in a tight, upright character, making it an ideal choice for the home garden and a real space saver!

 Lovely white blooms smother the tree in the early spring and are delightfully fragrant.
 They are immediately enjoyed by your local pollinators.
-Blooms are quickly followed mid-summer by clusters of shiny, dark red, nearly black fruit.
+Blooms are quickly followed mid-summer by clusters of shiny, dark red, nearly black sweet cherries.

 Stella produces so well you'll have a bounty of Cherries to eat, bake with and store, and even more to share!